Putting the “Core” in Your Core-Flex Mobility Program

 The methodology of your flexible benefits is also key to what is provided as core benefits.
 If the flexible part of your package is a capped amount or a lump sum, you would likely want to ensure that the employee receives the basic relocation benefits as core so that they receive an adequate level of support.

-It is important to note that core benefits can be tiered by level, purpose, duration, etc. based on the structure of your mobility programme.
+It is important to note that core benefits can be tiered by level, purpose, duration, etc. based on the structure of your mobility program.
 An executive level policy may have more generous core benefits than for employees at lower levels, and a lower-tier policy may provide just minimal core benefits.

 Move type also plays a critical role in what is considered core and/or flex.
 What might be considered an appropriate flexible benefit for a domestic move may not be appropriate for an international move due to the complexities of cross-border moves, duty of care concerns, and compliance considerations.